In thesis programs, students are charged a flat rate based on 15 credits per term if they are registered full-time.

 In non-thesis programs, students are charged a flat rate (based on 15 credits per term) if they are registered full-time, or a per credit rate if they are registered for less than 12 credits.

 In the MLIS, STM, MA in Counselling Psychology (non-thesis), MSc Public Health, MScA in Nursing, MScA in Occupational Therapy, MScA in Physical Therapy, M.A.
 Teaching and Learning, MEd programs, students are charged strictly per credit.
-Students in the MBA Program are subject to a flat rate tuition rate structure.
+Students in the MBA Program are subject to a flat rate tuition rate structure (but with ancillary fees based on credits taken).

 Part-time, Qualifying, Special, Diploma and Certificate students will be charged tuition fees at the per credit rate and will be subject to student society fees, student services fees, registration and transcripts charges, and information technology charges.

 Students who have completed the residency requirements for their program and yet have not completed the program requirements are required to be registered in a supplementary session.
 Students in thesis programs are classified as “Additional session”, whereas students in non-thesis programs are classified as “Non-thesis Extension”.
 Students who have submitted their initial thesis will be classified as “thesis evaluation”.
-Fees associated with these statuses can be found under Graduate studies fee tables 2014-2015 and will be charged on a term by term basis.
+See Thesis deadlines for details.
+Fees associated with these statuses can be found under Graduate studies fee tables 2015-2016 and will be charged on a term by term basis.
 Society, student services and athletics fees may be pro-rated.
 Please refer to sections 4.1.1 and 4.2.1 Residence requirements for Master’s and Doctoral programs in the General Information, Regulations and Research guidelines in the Graduate Calendar for further information.

 In the summer term, students with a status of "continuing" in a thesis program are not charged fees unless they are enrolled in courses which are considered extra to their program.
 Students in a non-thesis program taking courses in the summer will be charged tuition on a per credit basis.